axtk/navloc/README.md

 route.replace('/home');
 ```

-Reloading the current location (by re-dispatching the current path event to the subscribers of `route`):
+Reloading the current location (by re-dispatching the current location event to the subscribers of `route`):

 ```js
 route.reload();